duparq/hwa/README.md

    rather than on the values to be written in registers,
  * a transactional processing mechanism with the `hwa(...)` instruction that allows further optimization of the binary code produced,
- * an error-checking mechanism that tries to produce messages that help the developer solve the problems.
+ * an error-checking mechanism that produces messages to help the developer quickly solve the problems.

 Performances and compatibility